CNoune/IMG_pipelines/README.md

 # Citing IMG_Pipelines

-Noune, C.; Hauxwell, C. Comparative Analysis of HaSNPV-AC53 and Derived Strains.
-Viruses 2016, 8, 280.
+Noune, C. The Invertebrates & Microbiology Group Pipelines, GitHub, Queensland University of Technology: https://github.com/CNoune/IMG_pipelines, 2016.

 Below you will find the individual citations for each pipeline